andrivet/zx81-typescript-emulator/README.md

 ## Sinclair ZX81

-The [Sinclair ZX81](https://en.wikipedia.org/wiki/ZX81) was by first computer.
-It is one of those home computers very popular and affordable.
+The [Sinclair ZX81](https://en.wikipedia.org/wiki/ZX81) was by first computer, in 1982.
+It is one of those home computers very popular in the '80s and affordable (£49.95 in kit).
 Other very popular computers were the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) and the [Apple II](https://en.wikipedia.org/wiki/Apple_II) but were far more expensive.
 The successor of the ZX81 was the [ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum).

 ![ZX81](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8a/Sinclair-ZX81.png/320px-Sinclair-ZX81.png)

-The ZX81 computer was based on a 8-bit processor ([Z80A](https://en.wikipedia.org/wiki/Zilog_Z80) from Zilog or `µPD780C` from NEC) at 3.5 MHz with 1KiB of RAM and 8KiB of ROM.
+The ZX81 computer was based on a 8-bit processor ([`Z80A`](https://en.wikipedia.org/wiki/Zilog_Z80) from Zilog or `µPD780C` from NEC) at 3.5 MHz with 1 KiB of RAM and 8 KiB of ROM.
+It was possible the buy a RAM extension (I had a 16 KiB one).

 The characters set was not based on `ASCII` but was custom and includes only capital letters.
 It includes also some graphic characters: